Is your due date approaching?

-Your mobile and charger - Most mums stay in the hospital for two days after the birth of their baby.
-To be safe, you'll have to plan for the possibility of draining your mobile phone.
+Your mobile and charger - Must mums stay in the hospital for two days after the birth of their baby.
+To be safe, then, you have to plan for the possibility of draining your mobile phone.
 In fact, given how likely it is that your family members will keep the phone ringing after your baby's born, plan on your mobile getting a workout!
 You may even want to bring a power bank to be safe.

 Toiletries - Basically everything you need for personal care!
 That means things like pads, shampoo, a toothbrush, soap, a comb, and so on.

 Clothes - Bring several changes for safety and keep in mind that you'll likely need something fairly loose even after you've given birth.
 Pack a nursing bra too though not necessarily for nursing: they're great for support.
 Finally, be sure to bring sensible shoes, which means flats!

 Something to keep your hair out of your face - This is especially important if you're doing natural birth.
 Your hair will need to be tamed!